2: Determination of an Equilibrium Constant

 \( \newcommand{\vecd}[1]{\overset{-\!-\!\rightharpoonup}{\vphantom{a}\smash {#1}}} \)

-- To construct and analyze a calibration curve by plotting absorbance versus concentration and interpret the slope to support quantitative analysis of equilibrium mixtures.
+- To construct and analyze a calibration curve by plotting absorbance versus concentration and interpret the slope for quantitative analysis.

 INTRODUCTION